-- (f) Extensions of Time.
-If a party is unable to comply with the foregoing schedule for the filing of motions, that party shall move the assigned Magistrate Judge for an extension of time specifically setting forth the basis for the requested extension.
-See L.R.
-144. Such motion shall be made as soon as practicable but, in any event, not later than the last date set by the Court for the filing of motions. - (g) Calculation of Time Periods.
+- (g) Calculation of Time Periods.
 The time periods fixed by this Rule shall supersede the time periods for service of notices of motion, affidavits, and other documents prescribed in Fed.
 R. Crim.
 P. 47. - (h) Evidentiary Hearings.
-The notice of all motions and each response or opposition thereto shall contain a statement whether an evidentiary hearing is requested and an estimate of the time required for the presentation of evidence and/or arguments.
+If a party desires an evidentiary hearing, that request must be stated specifically in the motion, along with an estimate of the time required for the presentation of evidence and/or arguments.
 The reply brief shall contain a re-estimate of the time or a statement that the original estimate is unchanged.
 Counsel shall comply with L.R.
 403 as to witnesses or parties requiring interpreter services. - (i) Motions for Reconsideration.
 Whenever any motion has been granted or denied in whole or in part, and a subsequent motion for reconsideration is made upon the same or any alleged different set of facts, see L.R.
 303, it shall be the duty of counsel to present to the Judge or Magistrate Judge to whom such subsequent motion is made an affidavit or brief, as appropriate, setting forth the material facts and circumstances surrounding each motion for which reconsideration is sought, including: - (1) when and to what Judge or Magistrate Judge the prior motion was made; - (2) what ruling, decision or order was made thereon; and - (3) what new or different facts or circumstances are claimed to exist that did not exist or were not shown upon such prior motion or what other grounds exist for the motion. - (j) Appeal from Magistrate Judge's Rulings.
-An appeal from a final decision of the Magistrate Judge shall be served and filed within fourteen (14) days after service of the Magistrate Judge's decision concurrently with the required filing fee.
-See generally L.R.
-303, 304.
-To the extent appropriate, the brief supporting the appeal shall contain the information prescribed in (i).
+An appeal from a final decision of the Magistrate Judge shall be served and filed within fourteen (14) days after the date of the decision.
+To the extent appropriate, the brief supporting the appeal shall contain the information prescribed in (i)..